-Do you need to register a copyright?
 We can register your copyrights for you or guide you through the process.

 We have ample experience in defending and prosecuting cases of copyright infringement.
-Pre-litigation services involve gathering, preparing, and analyzing evidence of infringement or lack thereof, as well as pre-litigation settlement negotiations.
+Pre-litigation services involve gathering, preparing, and analyzing evidence of infringement or lack thereof, as well as settlement negotiations.

-Do you need advice about negotiating and drafting a license, assignment or other agreement regarding copyrights?
+Do you need advice about negotiating and drafting a license, assignment, or any other agreement regarding copyrights?
 Do you need a “work made for hire” or “work product” agreement for your employees or independent contractors?

 We advise our clients in the lacunae of copyright law, both domestic and internationally.
-Copyright is a highly complex area due primarily to the fact that the law evolved over many years?-?and especially in the last 30?-?through a hodge-podge of amendments, most of them politically driven, and court decisions.
+Copyright is a highly complex area due primarily to the fact that the law evolved over many years – and especially in the last 30 – through a hodge-podge of amendments, most of them politically driven, and court decisions.
 We are frequently asked by clients whether a given work is in the “public domain,” and therefore free to copy, commercialize, or alter without first obtaining permission from the author or artist.
 The answer is frequently not simple, as can be seen from this chart maintained by the Cornell University Library.